 - any other medication you're taking

 Paracetamol or ibuprofen may help to lower your temperature and treat aches and pains.
-Paracetamol is usually recommended as the first-line treatment for most people.
+Paracetamol is usually recommended as the first-line of treatment for most people.

 Before taking any medication, read the full package leaflet that comes with your medicine.
 Follow any advice a healthcare professional gives you.

-Coronavirus is a virus and antibiotics cannot treat viruses.
+COVID-19 is a virus and antibiotics cannot treat viruses.